 Lock your RV, toads and tow vehicles when camping in bear country

-Other things that may attract bears
+Other things that attract bears when camping in bear country

 Never entice, feed or interact with bear when camping in bear country

 Well, it’s because bears don’t like interaction except with their bear family.
-Bears, like all wildlife, are unpredictable and can become aggressive even without provocation.
+Bears are unpredictable and can become instantly aggressive from provocation or agitation.

-This also means stay far away from bear cubs.
+This also means staying far away from bear cubs.
 If you see bear cubs, get away immediately.
 Because as the saying goes, ‘you don’t want to mess with Momma Bear!’

 In the event of a bear encounter

 Report bear activity and bear sightings at campgrounds in bear country

 You can gauge a bear’s size and weight by comparing him to a nearby boulder or his height by tree markings or bushes.

 Leave No Trace

 Again, it bears repeating (no pun intended) that bears have an incredible sense of smell.
 Even the smallest crumb or morsel will attract their curiosity.

 This includes anything you dump on the ground.
 So, dumping out a half can of beer or soda is even a huge no no in bear country.
 Because they will gravitate towards that sugary or odd smell.

 Always take extra care by fine straining your dirty dish water; collecting the small food particles and throwing them away instead of lying on the ground.

-Camping Hack: Wipe your dirty dishes with paper towels followed by an antibacterial wipe.
+✰ OUTSIDER TIP ✰ Wipe your dirty dishes with paper towels followed by an antibacterial wipe.
 This will help eliminate food residue that may end up in your dishwater.
 Then, seal them in a zipper bag and put them into a bear proof bag.
 Either store your bear proof bag in a bear box until it’s time for you to leave your campsite.

 Final thoughts on camping in bear country

 However, if you take these cautious measures, you and your family can enjoy camping outdoors with wildlife.
 Just be aware of what you may be sharing your campsite with.